-Assessment Type Assessment Length Weighting (%) Intended Module Learning Outcomes Tested

-Assessed Assignment 2500 words 30 1, 2, 3, 4

-Time-limited assessment TBC 70 1, 2, 3, 4
+Assessment Type Assessment Length Weighting (%) Intended Module Learning Outcomes Tested Assessed Assignment 2500 words 30 1, 2, 3 Time-Limited Assessment 3300 words 70 1, 2, 3

-All four ILOs are covered in the Assessed Assignment and the Time-limited Assessment.
+All three ILOs are covered in the Assessed Assignment and the Time-Limited Assessment.
+In successive years the Time-Limited Assessment will contain a different selection of parasites.

-Formative assignments for this module can be submitted only once annually, no later than 15th December and must be submitted via the online Assignment Management System.
+Formative Assignments for this module can be submitted only once annually, no later than 15th December and must be submitted via the online Assignment Management System.

-Assessed assignments for this module can be submitted only once annually, no later than 31st March and must be submitted via the online Assignment Management System.
+Assessed Assignments for this module can be submitted only once annually, no later than 31st March and must be submitted via the online Assignment Management System.

-Time-limited assessments for DL modules are held once a year, mostly in June (including resits).
+Time-Limited Assessment for the DL module is held once a year, mostly in June (including resits).

-Time-limited assessments are held in accordance with University of London's annual guidance.
+Time-Limited Assessment is held in accordance with University of London's annual guidance.